ritza-co/demo-express-htmx/README.md

 <br/>

 <p>
-This is the code to accompany the tutorial available at <a href="https://codecapsules.io/docs/deployment/how-to-deploy-flask-htmx-application-to-production">How to deploy a Flask HTMx application to production</a>
+This is the code to accompany the tutorial available at <a href="https://codecapsules.io/docs/tutorials/build-express-htmx/">Building a Full Stack Application with Express and HTMx</a>
 </p>

 You might also be interested in our other resources: